 LILA offers free classes for anyone with a disability.
 These include:

-- Practical Money Skills Class – Learn How to Manage Your Money
+- Money Skills / Budgeting Class – Learn How to Manage Your Money

 Information and Referral (I & R)

-Information and referrals on housing, rent issues, transportation issues, bus tokens and passes, financial assistance, local resources, adaptive equipment, accessibility modifications, programs and services for people with disabilities.
+Information and referrals on housing, rent issues, transportation issues, financial assistance, local resources, job search, adaptive equipment, accessibility modifications, understanding and completing paperwork, and programs and services for people with disabilities.

 LILA Accessible Mental Health Program (LAMHP)

-Offers one-on-one counseling and classes, such as Eliminating Self-Defeating Behavior, Work Readiness & Disability Management, Assertiveness Training, Talking with Feelings, and a Dreams class.
+Offers one-on-one counseling and classes, such as Eliminating Self-Defeating Behavior, Work Readiness & Disability Management, and Assertiveness Training.

 LILA Peer Support Club